Masker-Li/ChemSelML/DataSet/ReadMe.md

 http://spmsgen.net:8000/download/Radical_C-H_Functionalization_of_Heterocycles_TrainSet_xyz.zip

 ### SMILES data
-We collated the training set with the reaction data represented by smiles and placed it in **SMILES_Reaction_Data.csv**...
+We collated the training set with the reaction data represented by smiles and placed it in **SMILES_Reaction_Data.csv**
 Transition state energy barriers are stored under the **DG_TS** column